onnx/onnx/docs/Operators.md

 <dl>
 <dt><tt>axes</tt> : list of ints</dt>
 <dd>A list of integers, along which to reduce.
-The default is to reduce over all the dimensions of the input tensor.</dd>
+The default is to reduce over all the dimensions of the input tensor.
+A negative value means counting dimensions from the back.
+Accepted range is [-rank, rank-1].</dd>
 <dt><tt>keepdims</tt> : int (default is 1)</dt>
 <dd>Keep the reduced dimension or not, default 1 mean keep reduced dimension.</dd>
 </dl>